-Historic Photographer of the Year seeks to showcase the very best images of the world’s historic heritage and encourage the recognition of the most astonishing monuments and cultural sites on the planet.
+Following the huge success of its first year, the Awards seek to showcase the very best images of the world’s historic heritage and encourage the recognition of the most astonishing monuments and cultural sites on the planet.

 Last year’s awards truly captured the imagination of the public and media alike, with huge social traction and media coverage right across the planet – from the BBC, Daily Mail and Daily Telegraph in the UK, to WIRED, RIA Novosti, the TOC, onet, Yahoo and MSN.
 You can explore the fantastic global coverage of the Awards on our Media page.